 Sleeping Beauty Castle/Castle of Magical Dreams — Hong Kong Disneyland

 From 2005 until 2018 Sleeping Beauty Castle stood in the heart of Hong Kong Disneyland.
 The castle was almost an exact copy of the one in Disneyland, with just subtle differences in color.
 In preparation for Hong Kong Disneyland’s 15th anniversary, the castle was closed to be completely re-done.
-The castle is being replaced by the Castle of Magical Dreams that was originally set to open in the Summer of 2020, but the date may be effected by the temporary park closure.
-The new castle will pay tribute to 13 different princesses, including classic ones like Snow White and Cinderella alongside newer heroines like Moana and Tiana.
-The castle is set to be 167 feet tall when it is completed — so Hong Kong’s Castle is truly movin’ on up.
+The castle was then replaced by the Castle of Magical Dreams, which pays tribute to 13 different princesses, including classic ones like Snow White and Cinderella alongside newer heroines like Moana and Tiana.

 Enchanted Storybook Castle — Shanghai Disneyland

 Other than the not-yet-completed Castle of Magical Dreams, this is the newest of the Disney castles.
 The Enchanted Storybook Castle is the tallest of the Disney castles at 200 feet.
 It also features homages to all the Disney princesses and isn’t just modeled after one, like the majority of the Disney castles are.
 The castle has a similar profile to the others, but it features a little more realism in the design.